robotics-upo/hunav_sim/hunav_rviz2_panel/README.md

 # HuNav RViz2 Panel

-A ROS2 C++ package to generate human agents to use in the Human Navigation behavior Simulator (HuNavSim).
+A ROS2 C++ package that contains two RViz2 panels to help in the configuration of the HuNavSim.

+This package provides two RViz2 panels:
+* *HuNavPanel* - which allows to create and configure the hunav agents and save them in a Yaml configuration file.
+* *HunNavMetricsPanel* - which allows the selection of the metrics to be computed for a simulation.

 **Tested in ROS2 Foxy**